Skip to content

 How big is the Rosetta Stone?

-The Stone is a massive black rock known as granodiorite that is 2,000 years old and was discovered in Egypt in 1799.
-It was a huge stone, nearly 2 metres long, but the top part had been broken off at an angle, revealing the inside part of it a pink granite whose crystalline structure glows slightly bright when light is shed on it.
+The Stone is a massive black rock known as granodiorite.
+It is 2,000 years old and was discovered in Egypt in 1799.
+It was a vast stone, nearly 2 metres long, but the top part had been broken off at an angle, revealing the inside part of it a pink granite whose crystalline structure glows slightly bright when light is shed on it.

-The back of the Rosetta Stone is rough from being sculpted into shape, while the front face is smooth and has the same text in three different scripts.
+The back of the Stone is rough from being sculpted into shape, while the front face is smooth and has the exact text in three different scripts.
 These characters represent the three languages that were used in ancient Egypt.

 The symbols are written in two languages, ancient Egyptian and ancient Greek.
 Ancient Egyptians used two scripts: one for the priests (hieroglyphs) and the other for the people (Demotic).
 Meanwhile, ancient Greek was used at that time by the Greco-Macedonian rulers.
-The decree had to be written in these three different scripts so everyone, starting from the ruler to the common people, could read it.
+The decree had to be written in these three scripts so everyone could read it, from the ruler to the ordinary people.

 The decree details everything the ruler Ptolemy V had done to support the priests and the Egyptian people.
-The priests wanted to honour their loved Egyptian pharaoh and his achievements and carved the decree on this piece, later known as the famous Rosetta Stone.
+The priests wanted to honour their loved Egyptian pharaoh and his achievements, so they carved the decree on this piece, later known as the famous Rosetta Stone.

-The interesting story of how the name came to light, let’s go back to 1799 when the stone was discovered.
-While digging another fort near the Egyptian village called Rashid, also known as Rosetta in English, the French army found the Stone, and that is where the name came from; it was named after the city.
+The exciting story of how the name came to light goes back to 1799 when the Stone was discovered.
+While digging another fort near the Egyptian village of Rashid, also known as Rosetta in English, the French army found the Stone, where the name came from; it was named after the city.

 How did the Rosetta Stone end up in the British Museum?

-In 1798, Napoleon’s French forces invaded Egypt, which was part of the Turkish Ottoman empire.
-The large granite slab covered in symbols, now known as the Rosetta Stone, was discovered by French soldiers a year later.
+1798, Napoleon’s French forces invaded Egypt, part of the Turkish Ottoman Empire.
+A year later, French soldiers discovered the giant granite slab covered in symbols, now known as the Rosetta Stone.

 Napoleon had brought several scholars to Egypt at the time, and they quickly recognised the Stone’s historical significance.
 Unfortunately, they did not have the chance to return it to France because Napoleon’s armies were defeated in 1801 by British and Ottoman forces.
 The British gained ownership of the Rosetta Stone due to the French surrender.
 The following year, it was relocated to the British Museum, where it remains today.